jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: No, they still move.
 They're alive. [unintelligible]

+Q: But why did that first one come out so fast then if I had all this stuff still in me?

 A: It's just that particular worm wasn't eating the old stuff.
 It was eating stuff that was in the intestine.
 It changed its diet.
 It changed the type of sugars it was eating.

 Q: Do they want to eat any meat or egg?